Poppy Factory

 The Poppy Factory is a factory in Richmond, London, England, where remembrance wreaths are made.
-It was founded in 1922 to offer employment opportunities to wounded soldiers returning from the First World War, creating remembrance poppies and wreaths for the Royal Family and The Royal British Legion’s annual Poppy Appeal.
+It was founded in 1922 to offer employment opportunities to wounded soldiers returning from the First World War, creating remembrance poppies and wreaths for the Royal Family and the Royal British Legion's annual Poppy Appeal.
 It is operated by a company that is a registered charity which provides employment support to veterans with health conditions across England and Wales.
 The factory's production team continues to make remembrance wreaths by hand today.

 The corresponding organisation in Scotland is Lady Haig's Poppy Factory in Edinburgh, which was established in 1926 and makes approximately five million remembrance poppies each year.

-History
+The Poppy Factory in England

-Artificial poppies for the first poppy appeal in 1921 had been imported from France by Madame Anna Guérin, but in 1922 the Disabled Society, a charity established in 1920 by Major George Howson MC and Major Jack Cohen, received a grant of £2,000 from the British Legion's Unity Relief Fund to employ disabled ex-service personnel to make remembrance poppies in England.
+Artificial poppies for the first poppy appeal in 1921 were imported from France by Madame Anna Guérin.

+In 1922 the Disabled Society, a charity established in 1920 by Major George Howson MC and Major Jack Cohen, received a grant of £2,000 from the British Legion's Unity Relief Fund to employ disabled ex-service personnel to make remembrance poppies in England.
 Later that year, Howson wrote to his parents, "I do not think it can be a great success, but it is worth trying.
 I consider the attempt ought to be made if only to give the disabled their chance."

 They set up in a former collar factory on the Old Kent Road in London.
 Soon the factory was employing 50 disabled veterans.
-The factory made a million poppies within two months.

 In November 1924, the Prince of Wales (later Edward VIII) visited the Poppy Factory, which made 27 million poppies that year.
 Most of the employees were disabled, and by then there was a long waiting list for prospective employees.

 The old collar factory eventually proved too small as demand increased, and in 1926 the factory moved to a disused brewery in Petersham Road, Richmond, Surrey.
-Housing for the workforce and their families was built on adjacent land and in 1932 the present factory was built.
-The original factory was demolished in 1972.

-Since 1928, The Poppy Factory has also organised the annual Field of Remembrance at Westminster Abbey.
+The Poppy Factory organised the first annual Field of Remembrance at Westminster Abbey in 1928.
+The current Art Deco Poppy Factory building was built on the brewery site and was completed in 1933.

-Present day

-The production team works year-round to create Remembrance wreaths by hand for The Royal British Legion’s Poppy Appeal, as well as special wreaths for the British Royal Family.

-Beyond its production work, The Poppy Factory's support helps ex-Forces job seekers to overcome barriers and move towards employment.
-The charity's employment service launched in 2010 and has grown to make up 90 per cent of The Poppy Factory’s work.

 In November 2016, former chief executive Melanie Waters became the chief executive of Help for Heroes charity.
 Deirdre Mills was later appointed the new chief executive; she had previously been a Director at the Commonwealth War Graves Commission.

 In July 2017, Queen Elizabeth II visited the factory to celebrate the charity’s 90th anniversary.

+In February 2024, Queen Camilla held a reception at Clarence House to mark the Poppy Factory’s centenary.